microsoft/alguidelines/content/docs/patterns/template-method-pattern/index.md

 - An Interface which provides the needed procedures
 - A codeunit which Implements the interrface

-In my Example I show how to implement a data export with templating
+In my example I show how to implement a data export with templating.

 We start with the template
 ```al